-5.4 What are the full_types, no_types, and mono_tags arguments to Metis?
+5.3 What are the full_types, no_types, and mono tags arguments to Metis?

-The metis (full_types) proof method and its cousin metis (mono_tags) are fully-typed versions of Metis.
-It is somewhat slower than metis, but the proof search is fully typed, and it also includes more powerful rules such as the axiom " $x = \text{True} \lor x = \text{False}$ " for reasoning in higher-order places (e.g., in set comprehensions).
-The method is automatically tried as a fallback when metis fails, and it is sometimes generated by Sledgehammer instead of metis if the proof obviously requires type information or if metis failed when Sledgehammer preplayed the proof.
-(By default, Sledgehammer tries to run metis with various sets of option for up to 1 second each time to ensure that the generated one-line proofs actually work and to display timing information.
-This can be configured using the preplay_timeout and dont_preplay options (§ 7.6).)
+The metis ($full_types$) proof method and its cousin metis ($mono_tags$) are fully-typed versions of Metis.
+It is somewhat slower than metis, but the proof search is fully typed, and it also includes more powerful rules such as the axiom " $x = \mathsf{True} \lor x = \mathsf{False}$ " for reasoning in higher-order places (e.g., in set comprehensions).
+The method is tried as a fallback when metis fails, and it is sometimes generated by Sledgehammer instead of metis if the proof obviously requires type information or if metis failed when Sledgehammer preplayed the proof.
 At the other end of the soundness spectrum, metis (no_types) uses no type information at all during the proof search, which is more efficient but often fails.
 Calls to metis (no_types) are occasionally generated by Sledgehammer.
 See the type_enc option (§ 7.3) for details.